-New methods will continue to be developed to address novel and ongoing concerns such as the effects of groundwater withdrawals (Arthington 2022), hydropeaking (Smokorowski 2022) and ice formation and breakup (Thellman et al. 2021) on aquatic ecosystems.
-Furthermore, the numerous models and sources of information regarding environmental flows can create confusion among stakeholders and resource managers as to which method/models are "best" for their application, and beyond that, how do you use and then interpret the method/model once it has been selected.
+The Committee also recognizes that several instream flow-related analysis techniques have been developed by the private sector over the past two decades with five of the more recent methods provided as examples in Appendix C. Formalized techniques for assessing ecologically based water level requirements for lentic habitats are generally lacking, but examples of project specific approaches for doing such have been applied in Alaska, Alberta, Colorado, Florida, Nevada, Oregon, and other locations.
+New methods, including those focused on water level conservation will continue to be developed to address novel and ongoing concerns such as the effects of groundwater withdrawals (Arthington 2022), hydropeaking (Smokorowski 2022), ice formation and breakup (Thellman et al. 2021), and climate change variability (Peterson et al. 2013) on aquatic ecosystems.
+Furthermore, the numerous models and sources of information regarding environmental flows can create confusion among stakeholders and resource managers as to which method/models are "best" for their application (Williams et al. 2019), and beyond that, how do you use and then interpret data once the method/model has been selected.
 Indeed, one of the functions of the Center would be to provide a platform for the review of new methods, as part of its overall holistic training approach to addressing and solving IFWLC issues.